 Why it's a problem: Without core bracing, the lower back compensates for the glutes.
 This defeats the purpose of the exercise and can cause discomfort.

 The fix: Maintain a slight posterior pelvic tilt throughout the movement.
-Think about pulling your ribcage toward your pelvis — this locks the core in and forces the glutes to do the work.
+Think about pulling your ribcage toward your pelvis.
+This locks the core in and forces the glutes to do the work.

 Get this exercise in a personalized workout